 - Start the engine, warm it up for several minutes, and then turn off the engine and wait for five minutes. - Place the machine on a level place and hold it up on upright position by placing the suitable stand under the engine. - 3.
-Inspect: - · Oil level
+Inspect: - Oil level

 Oil should be up to the full level in the check window "1".
-Level check window is not full. \rightarrow

-Level check window is not full. \rightarrow Add 0.2 L (0.18 Imp qt, 0.21 US qt) of oil.
+Level check window is not full. → Add 0.2 L (0.18 Imp qt, 0.21 US at) of oil.

 - Engine oil also lubricates the clutch and the wrong oil types or additives could cause clutch slippage.
-Therefore, do not add any chemical additives or use engine oils with a grade of CD "a" or higher and do not use oils labeled "ENERGY CONSERVING II" "b" - Do not allow foreign materials to enter the crankcase.
+Therefore, do not add any chemical additives or use engine oils with a grade of CD or higher and do not use oils labeled "ENERGY CONSERVING II". - Do not allow foreign materials to enter the crankcase.